 We evaluate the performance of HMVFS using various real workloads.
-For each workload, we first examine HMVFS against traditional file systems in memory, demonstrating that HMVFS achieves versioning at an acceptable performance cost compared with other in-memory file systems.
-Then, we compare the overhead of snapshot operations of HMVFS with popular versioning file systems to show the snapshotting efficiency of HMVFS.
+We examine HMVFS against traditional file systems in memory, demonstrating that HMVFS achieves versioning at an acceptable performance cost compared with other in-memory file systems.
+Moreover, we compare the overhead of snapshot operations of HMVFS with popular versioning file systems to show the snapshotting efficiency of HMVFS.

 5.1.
-Experimental Setup
+Experimental setup

-We conduct our experiments on a commodity server with 64 Intel Xeon 2GHz processors and 512GB DRAM, running the Linux 3.11 kernel.
-For EXT4, BTRFS, NILFS2, we use ramdisk carved from DRAM and configure 128GB as ramdisk to simulate NVM.
-In the case of HMVFS and PMFS, we reserve 128GB of memory using the grub option memmap.
+We conduct our experiments on a commodity server with 64 Intel Xeon 2 GHz processors and 512 GB DRAM, running the Linux 3.11 kernel.
+For EXT4, BTRFS, NILFS2, we use ramdisk carved from DRAM and configure 128 GB as ramdisk to simulate NVM.
+In the case of HMVFS, PMFS and NOVA, we reserve 128 GB of memory using the grub option memmap.
 User processes and buffer cache use the rest of the free DRAM space.
 The swap daemon is switched off in every experiment to avoid swapping off pages to disks.

 It is important to note that our experiments focus on file system performance and the overhead of snapshotting operations, rather than evaluate different types of NVM.
 Since most of the performance results are relative, the same observations in DRAM should be valid in NVM.
-To compare the efficiency of snapshot creation, since the performance of time overhead is important and strongly related to space consumption, we use the comparison of time overhead as an effective and straightforward way to evaluate the efficiency of snapshotting among versioning file systems.
+To compare the efficiency of snapshot creation and recovery, since the performance of time overhead is important and strongly related to space consumption, we use the comparison of time overhead as an effective and straightforward way to evaluate the efficiency of snapshotting among versioning file systems.

-We use Filebench suite [15] to emulate five common workloads.
-The random-read, random-write and create-files workloads generate basic I/O performance results of typical file operations.
+We use IOzone [13] to run sequential/random read/write operations over different transfer size to emulate different file I/O workloads.
+We also use Filebench suite [10] to emulate two common workloads in real life.
 The fileserver workload emulates file system activities of an NFS server, it contains an even mixture of metadata operations, appends, whole-file reads and writes.
 The varmail workload is characterized by a read-write ratio of 1:1, it consists of sequential reads as well as append operations to files.